 Part of the problem is that the U.S. has had the good fortune of developing as an expansive, rich country, with plenty of extra space and cheap energy.
 Yes, we Americans love our national parks.
 But we live in a country with big houses.
 Big cars.
 Big commutes.
 Central Air.
 Big fridges and separate freezers.
 Clothes dryers.
 Disposable razors.

 So why does each American produce so much more carbon emissions than each European?

 I decided to focus on the carbon emissions produced by households.
 Here is the result based on my online research, and also on the differences I could see while living in the U.S. and Europe, using my common sense, because yes, I have one! (or at least I think so).

 Americans have less energy-efficient and bigger cars, consuming more gas than European ones.
 In Europe, the vast majority of cars are 2 wheel drive, 4 wheel drive cars being an exception.
 In the U.S., 4 wheel & all-wheel-drive cars are much more common.

 As a consequence, in 2016, the average passenger car in the U.S. was consuming 37 miles per gallon (=6.4 liter per 100km), while in Europe it would consume 47 miles per gallon (=5 liter per 100km), a 30% difference.

 There are also a lot, and I mean a lot of families owning trucks (what we call pick-up truck in Europe) which consume 3 times more than the average European passenger car.
-The average gas mileage of the extremely common Toyota F150 is 15 miles per gallon (15.7 liters / 100km) for instance.
+The average gas mileage of the extremely common Ford F150 is 15 miles per gallon (15.7 liters / 100km) for instance.